CristianManosalva/HilosC/3s/README.md

 - Include the code sentences used to estimate how much time takes to each thread to count the number of 3s in a given array.
 - What is wrong with this code this time?
+- Using the techniques learned during our last session, describe a solution to solve the discrepancy between the obtained results.

 ## 3s-03.c